31 May TRON (TRX) – Hype Train Leaving Station

-Given the fact that the previous white paper contained plagiarised information, it is assumed that any information from that source is considered outdated and will be disregarded.
-The updated information provided by the TRON webpage cannot be considered as an improvement, As grammatical errors and lack of detail make the documents difficult to understand.
+Given the fact that the previous whitepaper contained plagiarised information, it is assumed that any information from that source is considered outdated and will be disregarded.
+But the updated information provided by the TRON webpage cannot be considered an improvement.
+Grammatical errors and lack of detail make the documents difficult to understand.
 However, this is not surprising as it is not new knowledge that the price movement behind TRX is largely based on consumer expectations and not fundamentals.
 It did bring in a profit margin of 3900% for early investors.

-There is no longer a standard white paper format like the previous whitepaper that was condemned, but the information is now spread out between 3 separate pdf documents.
+There is no longer a standard whitepaper format like the previous whitepaper that was condemned, but the information is now spread out among 3 separate pdf documents.

 According to the provided information, the architecture has been re-organized and slightly modified as shown below: